Alfredo Flores

-Alfredo Flores (born June 16, 1989) is an American director, videographer and photographer known for directing music videos and documentaries.
+Alfredo Flores (born June 16, 1989) is an American director, documentarian and photographer known for directing music videos and documentaries.
 He frequently collaborates with artists such as Justin Bieber, Ariana Grande, Karol G, Sabrina Carpenter, JoJo, Rihanna and Selena Gomez.

 Flores made his documentary debut filming the 2011 concert film Justin Bieber: Never Say Never.
 He subsequently worked on Never Say Never's 2013 sequel Justin Bieber's Believe.
 Flores created the 2018 docuseries Ariana Grande: Dangerous Woman Diaries.

+His notable photography work includes the album cover for Ariana Grande's Thank U, Next as well as her single artworks for "Bang Bang", "Bed", "Dance to This" and "7 Rings".
+He photographed the cover for JoJo's album Trying Not to Think About It as well as Justin Bieber's single "Anyone".

-His most notable music videos include "Pray" and "Love Me" (Justin Bieber), "Santa Tell Me" (Ariana Grande), "About You" Blxst, "Monopoly" (Ariana Grande & Victoria Monét), "Stuck with U" (Justin Bieber & Ariana Grande), and "Games" (Cassie Steele).
+His most notable music videos include "Pray" and "Love Me" (Justin Bieber), "Santa Tell Me" (Ariana Grande), "Monopoly" (Ariana Grande & Victoria Monét), "Stuck with U" (Justin Bieber & Ariana Grande), Jordin Sparks "Call my Name" Jacob Latimore's "Selfish" and "Games" (Cassie Steele).

 Early life

 Alfredo Flores grew up in Belleville, New Jersey.
 His mother came from San Sebastián, Puerto Rico.
 He attended New York Film School in 2007 before attending Santa Monica Film School.
 While in school, he interned with music video director Eric White.
 He subsequently worked as a production assistant on the music video for Chris Brown's "With You".
 He also filmed behind-the-scenes footage of the production of Mariah Carey's "Memoirs of an Imperfect Angel".